numbbo/coco/docs/coco-doc/source/index.rst

        internal computational effort of the algorithm in CPU or wall clock time.

 .. [#] As opposed to a ranking of algorithms based on their solution quality
        achieved after a given budget.

+.. [#] With the caveat that the *arithmetic average* is dominated by large values
+       which can compromise its informative value.

 .. .. [#] Wikipedia__ gives a reasonable introduction to scale types.
 .. .. was 261754099